yohasebe/openai-chat-api-workflow/README.md

 - **Text-to-Speech Model**: One of the available TTS models: `tts-1` or `tts-1-hd`. (default: `tts-1`)
 - **Text-to-Speech Voice**: The voice to use when generating the audio.
 Supported voices are: `alloy`, `echo`, `fable`, `onyx`, `nova`, and `shimmer`. (default: `alloy`)
 - **Text-to-Speech Speed**: The speed of the generated audio.
 Select a value from 0.25 to 4.0. (default: `1.0`)
+- **Automatic Text to Speech**: If enabled, the results will be read aloud using the system's default text-to-speech language and voice. (default: `disabled`)

 </details>